Extreme Heat Resources and Information

 Keep Yourself Safe in Extreme Heat

-When temperatures get too high, your risk of heat-related illness increases, as well.
+When temperatures get too high, your risk of heat-related illness increases.
+Extreme heat is dangerous and can be fatal.
 Here are some resources to keep you cool, prepared, and aware this summer.

 Cooling Centers